Brooke currently has a waitlist, please let us know if you would like to be added to the waitlist.

 Hannah is clinically supervised by Brooke Atkinson, LPC CPCS.

-Sarah is clinically supervised by Brooke Atkinson, LPC CPCS.
+Olivia is clinically supervised by Brooke Atkinson, LPC CPCS.

 If you're interested in joining our team, start by applying here and attaching your resume.